Public Holidays in Qatar in 2025: Holiday Calendar

 On this occasion, Muslims pray to their Allah Al Mighty.
 They offer Eid prayer early in the morning in Masjids.
 They eat sweet dishes and celebrate this event by eating good food all day and thanking Allah for all his blessings.
 The Holy Prophet celebrated his first Eid in 624 CE.

-Eid-al-Adha (6 – 10 June 2025)
+Eid-ul-Adha (6 – 10 June 2025)

 Eid ul Adha is also known as Bari Eid, Bakra Eid, and the Feast of Sacrifice.
 Muslims celebrate this Eid in remembrance of Hazrat Ibrahim’s sacrifice.
 It is celebrated on the 10th of Dhu al Hijah; the date varies according to the moon’s sighting.
+Dhu al hijah is 12th anf final islamic month.

 Muslims sacrifice animals, including camel, cows, sheep, and goats.
 The meat is distributed among poor people and other family members.
 Families held big get-togethers and BBQ parties.